CPA-wrk/BAQM/README.md

 BAQM supplies functions developed by Babson College instructors for AQM 1000 and AQM 2000 courses using R in the curriculum.
-The primary functions include:
+The primary functions provide:

-- `stat_desc()` - a function to produce descriptive statistics for data frames
+- `stat_desc()` - summary descriptive statistics for data frames,
+  allowing both numeric and factor variables, in both wide and long formats.
-- `summary.lm()` - a function to summarize linear model results
+- `summary.lm()` - expanded statistics and enhanced formatting to
+  summarize linear model results.
-- `lm_plot.4way()` - a function to produce diagnostic plots for linear models
+- `lm_plot.4way()` - multiple diagnostic plots for linear models using ggplot, including a 4-in-1 summary graphic.
-- `print.summary.regsubsets()` - a function to format a “best subsets” report created by the `regsubsets` function from the leaps package
+- `print.summary.regsubsets()` - compact “best subsets” linear model
+  reports for analytics from the `regsubsets` function of the leaps package.
+Note that this BAQM package must be loaded (using `library(BAQM)`) **after** the leaps package is loaded.

 ## Installation